 How to Make Charcoal Briquettes：Components and Process

-Therefore, it has been widely used in domestic and industrial applications in recent years and has become the most popular fuel in many countries such as Kenya, the Middle East, Uganda, etc.
+Therefore, it has been widely used in domestic and industrial applications in recent years and has become the most popular fuel in many countries such as Kenya, the Middle East, Uganda, India, etc.

 With the increase of its economic benefits, the charcoal briquettes process has become one of the hottest processing industries.
 So, what are the ingredients of charcoal briquettes and how to make charcoal briquettes?